rxseven/onigiri-webapp/README.md

 ## Acknowledgements

-This project is built and maintained by [Theerawat Pongsupawat](http://www.rxseven.com), frontend developer from Chiang Mai, Thailand.
+This project is maintained by [Theerawat Pongsupawat](http://www.rxseven.com), frontend developer from Chiang Mai, Thailand.

 ## Credits